 This architecture eliminates the complexity imposed by full-stack frontend frameworks without abandoning high-performance reactive user experiences.
 With Sockpuppet, small teams can do big things faster than ever before.
 We invite you to explore a fresh alternative to the Single Page App (SPA).

-We are indebted to the the work done in StimulusReflex.
-Without them Sockpuppet wouldn't exist, it's our bigger sibling who prefers to play in the rails world.
+We are indebted to the work done in StimulusReflex.
+Without them Sockpuppet wouldn't exist; it's our bigger sibling who prefers to play in the Rails world.

 Enable small teams to do big things, faster 🏃🏽♀️